Cocotte-Corp/PitchDark/BetaTestPlan.md

 - Player awakens from stasis and learns basic controls
 - Player discovers the damaged state of the ship
-- Player encounters the Brouillard for the first time
+- Player encounters the Fog for the first time
 - Player acquires first weapons and encounters enemies
 - Player receives Mission 1 objectives
 - Player completes first mission objectives while managing resources